-A strong foundation in business is required to succeed in the MBA program.
+- Cumulative undergraduate GPA of 3.00 and above. - Cumulative undergraduate GPA of 2.50-2.99 must meet one of the following: - a.
+At least three years of applicable professional experience - b.
+A satisfactory GMAT score - Cumulative undergraduate GPA 2.25-2.49 must meet one of the following: - a.
+At least five years of applicable professional experience - b.
+A satisfactory GMAT score - A current CPA or CFA certification Business Foundations A strong foundation in business is required to succeed in the MBA program.
 Students whose undergraduate education lacked a solid business foundation may be required to take additional business foundation courses.
 Students must have completed all of their business foundations courses with a grade of "C" or better.
 The Graduate Program in Business Administration builds on a foundation of undergraduate courses normally taught in schools of business.

-- ACC 203 Survey of Financial Accounting (or ACC 201 & 202) Credits, 3 sem. hrs.

-- FIN 341 Finance Credits, 3 sem. hrs.

-- MKT 381 Marketing Credits, 3 sem. hrs.
+General Foundation courses (9 sem. hrs.) - ACC 203 Survey of Financial Accounting (or ACC 201 & 202) Credits, 3 sem. hrs. - FIN 341 Finance Credits, 3 sem. hrs. - MKT 381 Marketing Credits, 3 sem. hrs.

-Additional Finance Concentration Foundation Courses (3 sem. hrs.):
+Additional MIS Concentration Foundation Courses (3 sem. hrs.)
+CSC 116 - Intro to Programming and Problem Solving Note(s):